 Growing Impatiens From Seeds

 Although most Ohio nurseries sell flats and single plants, enterprising gardeners can grow annual impatiens from seeds.
-Soil temperature must stay above room temperature—75 degrees F with sufficient light.
+Soil temperature must stay above room temperature: 75 degrees Fahrenheit with sufficient light.

 - Plant seeds in small containers 6 to 10 weeks before spring’s last frost.
 A peat or aerated soil mix works best.
 Fill the containers to the rims.

-- Saturate the soil with hot water; at least 100 degrees F. Let the water cool;
+- Saturate the soil with hot water; at least 100 degrees Fahrenheit.
+Let the water cool.

 - Plant 4 or 5 seeds per inch; press them flat into the soil but don’t completely cover the seeds with the mixture.

 - Cover the container(s) loosely with plastic wrap so that air can get in.

-- Set the container(s) on something that will help sustain soil temperature of 75 degrees F;
+- Set the container(s) on something that will help sustain soil temperature of 75 degrees Fahrenheit.

 - Place the container(s) in full light.

 - Water the seeds as needed but be careful: too much water can lead to rotting.
 Misting the seeds with a light sprayer is effective.

-Impatiens seeds germinate in soil of 70 degrees F—air temperature should be at 75.
+Impatiens seeds germinate in soil of 70 degrees Fahrenheit; air temperature should be at 75 Fahrenheit.
 Germinated seeds produce tiny white sprouts and then green buds within 5 to 7 days.
-Place the seedlings in natural or artificial light at about 60 degrees.
-More mature impatiens plants can be embedded in Ohio yards, gardens and landscapes after the last spring frost (following the second week in May, or at least Mother’s Day, say Ohio meteorologists).
+Place the seedlings in natural or artificial light at about 60 degrees Fahrenheit.
+More mature impatiens plants can be embedded in Ohio yards, gardens, and landscapes after the last spring frost (following the second week in May or at least Mother’s Day, say Ohio meteorologists).

-“Frost date” is an average of the first and last days in spring and autumn when temperature hit the 30-degree range.
-Ohio is mainly in USDA Plant Hardiness Zones 6a and 6b but because of topography and local weather, many areas are in zone 5b.
+“Frost date” is an average of the first and last days in spring and autumn when temperature hit the 30-degree Fahrenheit range.
+Ohio is mainly in USDA Plant Hardiness Zones 6a and 6b, but because of topography and local weather, many areas are in zone 5b.